riderman212/riderman212/README.md

 - 👀 I’m interested in Electronic, Web design and Android development
 - 🌱 I’m an amateur Android developer
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me on LinkedIn

 <!---
 riderman212/riderman212 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.